europesip/dx-deployment/pre-requisites.md

 The OpenShift administrator must preload all required HCL DX container images into the container registry used by the environment.

+This guide assumes a restrictive scenario in which the OpenShift cluster does **not** have Internet access (air-gapped environment).
+Therefore, the cluster cannot pull images directly from the HCL Harbor registry.
+Instead, all images must be retrieved from a local corporate registry where they have been previously mirrored or uploaded by the administrator.

 This process may involve:

 - Pulling DX images from HCL’s distribution source